fury-gl/fury/docs/source/posts/2022/2022-07-06-week-5-praneeth.rst

 Did you get stuck anywhere?
 ---------------------------
 Handling interactions for the `polyline` was complicated.
-I wasn't able to invoke the `left_mouse_click` event, then as  I was trying to invoke the events internally it started creating multiple copies of the same line.
+I wasn't able to invoke the `left_mouse_click` event, then as  I was trying to invoke the events internally, it started creating multiple copies of the same line.

 What is coming up next?